 Can I buy a desert tortoise?

-No. It is illegal to buy or sell desert tortoises.
-If anyone tries to sell you one, check it out.
-It may not be a desert tortoise, but if it is, please report the matter to California Department of Fish & Game, CALTIP, 1-800-952-5400.
+No, it is illegal to buy or sell desert tortoises.
+If anyone tries to sell you a desert tortoise, check it out.
+It may not be a desert tortoise, but if it is, please report the matter to California Department of Fish & Wildlife, CALTIP, 1-800-952-5400.
 Let the seller know this is illegal and that they can be adopted at no cost.

 Can anyone adopt a tortoise?